How do we tackle tough graphic design projects?

 Time Management: Create a timeline with milestones to ensure you stay on track.
 Allocate sufficient time for revisions and fine-tuning.

-Mockups and Prototypes: Develop mockups or prototypes to visualize how the design will appear in its intended context, whether it’s a website, print material, or packaging.
+Mockups and Prototypes: Develop mockups or prototypes to visualise how the design will appear in its intended context, whether it’s a website, print material, or packaging.

 Testing and Review: Test the design with real users or stakeholders to gather feedback on usability and effectiveness.